grpc/grpc-go/examples/features/opentelemetry/README.md

 This example shows how to configure OpenTelemetry on a client and server, and shows what type of telemetry data it can produce for certain RPCs.

+## Experimental Metrics

+This example now includes **experimental gRPC metrics** such as Weighted Round Robin (WRR), Pick First, and XDSClient metrics.
+These metrics are not enabled by default and must be explicitly added to both the client and server configurations.

 ## Try it

 ```